Amnesty International challenges what you think you know about capital punishment by debunking the top five death penalty myths.

 All people who are executed have been proven guilty of serious crimes.

 Around the world, hundreds of prisoners are executed after grossly unfair trials.
-This can include the use of “confessions” extracted under torture, the denial of access to lawyers and inadequate legal representation.
+This can include using “confessions” extracted under torture, denying access to lawyers, and inadequate legal representation.

-The countries that execute the most are also the ones where serious concerns exist about the fairness of the justice system, such as in China, Iran and Iraq.
+The countries executing the most are also the ones with serious concerns about the justice system’s fairness, such as China, Iran and Iraq.

-The 144 exonerations of death row prisoners recorded in the USA since 1973 show that, regardless of how many legal safeguards are in place, no justice system is free from error.
+The 144 exonerations of death row prisoners recorded in the USA since 1973 show that no justice system is free from error, regardless of how many legal safeguards are in place.
 As long as human justice remains fallible, the risk of executing the innocent can never be eliminated.

 Relatives of murder victims demand capital punishment.

-The worldwide anti-death penalty movement includes many who have lost their loved ones to, or have themselves been victims of, violent crime, but for ethical or religious reasons do not want the death penalty imposed “in their name”.
+The worldwide anti-death penalty movement includes many who have lost their loved ones to, or have been victims of, violent crime but, for ethical or religious reasons, do not want the death penalty imposed “in their name”.
 In the USA, organizations such as “Murder Victims’ Families for Human Rights” are driving the movement to abolish the death penalty, for example, in New Hampshire.